sjshide/sjshide.github.io/_pages/reading.md

 **2025**

+- 05/05/25, Solvej Balle, *On the Calculation of Volume I*
 - 04/20/25, Elena Ferrante, *My Brilliant Friend*
 - 04/06/25, Olivier Schrauwen, *Sunday*
 - 04/03/25, Mariana Enriquez, *The Dangers of Smoking in Bed*